It’s been a great summer of training.

 Decline Situp Progression

-Regardless of the case, knowing how to perform an exercise and how to progress it when YOU’RE ready is of the utmost importance.
+Knowing how to perform an exercise and how to progress it when YOU’RE ready is of the utmost importance.

 The focus at this stage, and for every stage for that matter, is on controlled execution, ab activation, and no low back discomfort.